 An erect, slender shrub to 2 metres tall to less than 1 metre wide.

-It is only known from the Wollemi National Park on the Central Tablelands of NSW, where it is found in sclerophyll forest growing in in sandy loamy soils and sandstone outcrops that are colloquially known as ‘pagodas’.
+It is only known from the Wollemi National Park on the Central Tablelands of NSW, where it is found in sclerophyll woodland growing in sandy loamy soils and sandstone outcrops that are colloquially known as ‘pagodas’.

 Branches / stems are densely hairy with spreading hairs and square-shaped.

-Leaves are opposite pairs (rarely in 3-leaf whorls) and covered with a dense mat of hairs and give off a strong aroma when crushed, narrow egg-shaped to narrow elliptic but appear oblong due to the edge being curved downwards or rolled under, to 15 mm long and to 2 mm wide, dull green above, paler below on a very short petiole.
+Prostanthera have simple, opposite and usually odorous leaves (a typical Lamiaceae feature).
+In this species, leaves are in opposite pairs (rarely in 3-leaf whorls) and covered with a dense mat of hairs and give off a strong aroma when crushed; to 15 mm long and to 2 mm wide, dull green above, paler below on a very short petiole; narrow egg-shaped to narrow elliptic but appear oblong due to the edge being curved downwards or rolled under.

 In this species, the flowers are arranged in groups of four to six on short side shoots in leaf axils.
 The petals are pale bluish-mauve to violet to pink, to 12 mm long with part of its length fused into a tube, occurring in most months with a peak flowering in spring.